Probably the most common question emailed to me about working at home is how to get real data entry jobs without paying a fee.

-While there are legitimate data entry jobs out there, scammers often use data entry jobs to lure their victims.
-So here’s the real deal on data entry jobs, and a few places to look for work if you find you still want to do data entry.
+While there are real data entry jobs out there, scammers often use work at home data entry jobs to lure their victims.
+So here’s the real deal on data entry work, and a few places to look for work if you find you still want to do online data entry work from home.

 What is data entry work?

 Data entry actually encompasses many job types.
 At it’s basic, it’s entering data into a company’s system.
 The data can include just about anything from words, numbers and/or codes.
 It could be simply entering data, or may include verification and editing of the data.
 It can be time consuming and tedious, especially since pay isn’t that great.
 For that reason, you want to make sure it’s a job you want to do.

 While some pay an hourly wage, many pay based on output (i.e. number of items entered).
 The median hourly wage is about $13 per hour for all data entry type work and may be less for home-based data entry workers.
 Most the jobs listed below pay anywhere from $7 to $20 per hour.

 Further, while there are full-time and steady data entry jobs, in the work-at-home world, data entry jobs might be part-time and/or irregular.

 Get the Work At Home Job Blueprint FREE to learn the steps to finding and getting hired to a work-at-home job!

 What is required to do data entry?

 In many cases, data entry workers need to know specific terminology of the industry or how to use a specific program into which the data is entered.
 For example, the medical field uses date entry workers where a knowledge of medical and/or insurance terms is important.

 Data entry candidates may need to pass a typing speed and accuracy test.
 To test yourself, you can taking a typing test online by Googling typing test, or try out TypingTest.com.
 Note that these test for general typing speed and accuracy.
 Data entry jobs may have typing tests more geared toward data.